Sus chords

 (This riff can be heard in the Tom Petty song “Feel a Whole Lot Better”.)

-A chord progression you can try out to get a sense of how sus chords can function together with its original chord is:
+A chord progression you can try to get a sense of how sus chords can function together with their original chord is:

 E – Esus4 – E – D – Dsus4 – D – A – Asus4 – A

-The examples show a common concept for this particular chord category.
-The sus chords are used by not substituting the major chord with it, but instead using it together with a major chord.
-When playing these kinds of chord progressions you should often avoid to lift all your fingers when the chord changes (from major to sus and vice versa).
+The examples show a common concept for this chord category.
+The sus chords are not used instead of the major chord but together with it.
+When playing these kinds of chord progressions, you should often avoid to lift all your fingers when the chord changes (from major to sus and vice versa).
 If you are using the correct fingerings you can often lift one finger or add a finger depending on the chord.

 As substitution for the major

-The suspended chord can also be used instead for the major (or minor) counterpart:
+The suspended chord can also be used instead of the major (or minor) counterpart:

 Am - Gsus4 - F